mistabe/devcor-study/docs/devcor_studyguide/devcor_stugyguide_ch03.md

     fdm=FDM_API("10.10.20.65", "admin", "Cisco1234")
 ```

 So we've transposed language.
 I've spent time unpicking what the hell FDM is and it seems that actually the objective relies on the Firepower Threat Defense REST API DevNet sandbox.
-This is annoying from my perspective having gone down the FDM rabbit hole only to find out we are really talking about FTD.
+This is annoying from my perspective having read the guide and gone down the FDM rabbit hole only to find out we are really talking about FTD.

 - Obtain an access token to auth your API calls
 - Build a JSON payload if needed (unless you're reading data)